andrevidela/Research-report/Thesis/index.md

 ### Too Linear Now

 We've already mentioned before how beneficial it would be for our optimisation strategy to be _100%_ linear in every aspect.
 We also mentioned how this is a problem to implement basic functionality like `drop` and `copy`, but those are artificial examples, rarely does a programmer need to call `copy` or `drop` in industrial applications.
-In the following example I will show how linear types hold back programming and how QTT can fix it.
+In the following example, I will show how linear types hold back programming and how QTT can fix it.

 A common scenario when debugging effectful code is sprinkling around log statements hoping that running the program will give insight into how it's running.